Lokeshreddy-12/sentiment-analysis-app/README.md

 - Missing model files: Follow Quickstart step 4.
 The repo intentionally excludes heavy artifacts to keep cloning fast.
 - Git LFS: If you want to include very large images or models, use Git LFS to avoid bloating history.

----

-## 🧩 Contribution & License

-If you'd like, I can add an **MIT** license and a `CONTRIBUTING.md`.
-Reply **Yes** to add them and I will commit.

----

-If you'd like the README further shortened, or want a quick demo script to run without model files, tell me and I will add it.